 - 1/2 teaspoon cinnamon

 - 200 grams / 1 cup pumpkin puree see tip

 - 160 grams / 1 cup cooked black beans**

 - 1/2 cup water or vegetable broth

-- 80 grams / 3 cups fresh spinach or other greens
+- 80 grams / 3 cups fresh kale or other greens

 • To make the pumpkin puree, choose a 500 gram pumpkin, cut it in half, and remove the seeds.
 Roast cut-side down at 200C for about half an hour, or until the skin can be easily pierced with a fork.
 Scoop out the flesh, mash with a fork, and there's your puree.
-Better yet, roast a really big pumpkin (butternut, hokkaido, buttercup) and freeze the extra puree for later, or add it to grain bowls.
+Better yet, roast a really big pumpkin (butternut, hokkaido, buttercup) and freeze the extra puree for later.

 * My favourite iteration of this chili was made with shiitake mushrooms, but it's very good with regular button mushrooms, which is what I use most of the time.

 ** A standard sized can of black beans can be used in place of the cooked beans.

 This post was updated in February 2019 to improve the pictures and tweak the recipe.